pyusb/pyusb/docs/tutorial.rst

 .. [#] In PyUSB, control transfers are only issued in the endpoint 0.
 It's very very very
        rare a device having an alternate control endpoint (I've never seem such device).

+.. [#] It's just a joke, don't take it serious.
+Many choices is better than no choice.

 .. _libusb: http://www.libusb.org
 .. _OpenUSB: http://openusb.wiki.sourceforge.net